 On my way to space I am currently taking a little stop to help organizing the world’s information and doing my part in making it universally accessible and useful.
 Since my rocket building talents are limited I devoted my energy to the wonderful challenge of Site Reliability Management (SRM).
 That is, empowering people on top of Site Reliability Engineering.
 Basically what I love combined with what I enjoy.
 Plus meetings.

-Due to popular demand (~3 people, basically half my blog readership including crawlers) I have decided to publish a mini series sharing my learnings on the long journey from almost school drop-out to being a Site Reliability Manager at Google.
+Due to popular demand I have decided to publish my lessons learned on the long journey from almost school drop-out to being a Site Reliability Manager at Google.

 - Am I even qualified? shall provide just enough context to make sense of the rest of the mini series’ articles.
 It helps the reader to understand my background when I started educating myself about SRE.
 It also answers the question that I asked myself the most: Am I really good enough to be an SRE or SRM?

 - I will quickly go over the importance of writing a compact but meaningful resume in Writing my Resume

 - In Organization, Culture, and Me I describe how I learned about Google’s culture and values and how I figured out that it was the right organization for me.